 Work From Home Week aims to educate both employers and employees about the benefits.
-Those working from home now account for 13.7% of the UK workforce, but there is potential for many more of us to reap the rewards of home-working.
-While many companies offer flexible working, or the option to work from home, employees often feel resistant to the idea, opting to stay in the office to ‘prove’ they’re working.
+Those people working from home now account for 13.7% of the UK workforce.
+There is potential for many more of us to reap the rewards of home-working.
+While many companies offer flexible working, or the option to work from home.
+Employees often feel resistant to the idea, opting to stay in the office to ‘prove’ they’re working.

 General job satisfaction and happiness increases in people who work from home.
 Working in comfortable familiar surroundings where you can enjoy a greater degree of control over your immediate environment.

 Working from home also means employees are less likely to be exposed to illnesses.
 Due to avoiding packed public transport, or busy offices where they may be forced to be in close proximity to ill co-workers.

 Furthermore, the UK is estimated to lose £300 billion by 2030 due to lost time during traffic congestion .
 Working from home eliminates this time wastage, helping employees, their employers, and the economy.
 Reductions in commuting time can help improve worker mental health.
 Reduce tiredness, and increase overall productiveness by giving them greater flexibility.

 Work From Home Week (15th-21st) is back to spread the word about the benefits of working from home.
 Founder Adam Cox champions worker flexibility and increased productivity: